pallene-lang/pallene/doc/manual.md

 function expecting a Point.
 That said, Pallene objects do carry a metatable that allows you to still use the usual dot notation when acessing them from Lua.

+### Value

+Variables of type `value` can store any Lua or Pallene value.
+This is a limited form of dynamic typing.

+    local x: value = 10
+    x = "hello"

+Similarly, arrays of values can store values of varied types

+    local xs: {value} = {}
+    xs[1] = 10
+    xs[2] = "hello"

+Pallene automatically coerces to and from the `value` type.
+In addition to variable assignments, coercions also occurs in the parameters passed to functions and in the values returned from them.
+You can also use the `as` operator for explicit coercions.
+These coercions between value-compatible types are the only place where Pallene does type coercions.

+    function insert(xs:{value}, v:value)
+        xs[#xs+1] = v
+    end

+    function main()
+        -- Since {integer} can be coerced to {value} and -- integer can be coerced to value, this call to insert succeeds local ns: {integer} = {10,20,30}
+        insert(ns, 40)

+        -- Insert can also be called on different types of arrays local ss: {string} = {"hello", "world"}
+        insert(ss, "!")

+        -- The first argument of insert must be an array of some type, however -- the type signature for insert does not require that the type of -- the value match the type of the array.
+These insertions not only are -- allowed but they succeed without errors at run-time.
+They will only -- be detected when the offending values are read from the array. insert(ns, "boom!")
+        insert(ss, 17)
+    end

+The upcasts to value always suceed but the downcasts may produce a run-time type error.

+    local v : value   = 17
+    local s : string  = v   -- run-time error: v is not a string

+The `value` type offers a limited form of dynamic typing.
+The main difference compared to Lua is that you are in Pallene does not allow you to perform any operations on a `value`.
+You may pass a `value` to a functions and youmay store it in an array but you cannot call, index or pass it to an arithmetic operator:

+    local v = (17 as value)
+    local w = (18 as value)
+    local z = v + w         -- compile-time type error: Cannot add two values

+You must first downcast the `value` to the appropriate type.
+The reason for this is that, for performance, Pallene must know at compile-time what version of the arithmetic operator to use at run-time.

+    local v = (17 as value)
+    local w = (18 as value)
+    local z = (x as integer) + (y as integer)

 ## Structure of a Pallene module